 James Corless is the chief executive officer of the Sacramento Area Council of Governments (SACOG).
 Before coming to SACOG, he served as the founding director of Transportation for America (T4A).
 Under James Corless’s leadership, T4A worked to ensure states and the federal government invest in smart, locally-driven transportation solutions.
 James Corless also served as a senior planner for the Metropolitan Transportation Commission (MTC) and helped author groundbreaking legislation in California that encourages the coordination of transportation, growth and economic development.

 Hasan Ikhrata has over 25 years of public and private sector experience in Transportation Planning in Southern California.
-Prior to joining the San Diego Association of Governments, Hasan Ikhrata joined the Southern California Council of Governments (SCAG) in 1994 and served as the Executive Director of SCAG for 10 years, and previously worked for the Los Angeles County Metropolitan Transportation Authority and the South Coast Air Quality Management District.
+Ikhrata worked for the Los Angeles County Metropolitan Transportation Authority and the South Coast Air Quality Management District before joining the Southern California Council of Governments (SCAG) in 1994, where he served as the Executive Director for 10 years.
+He recently made the switch from the Executive Director of SCAG to the Executive Director of the San Diego Association of Governments (SANDAG).
 He has received several awards and honors from various organizations and agencies including MOVE LA for Outstanding Leadership as Executive Director.
-Hasan Ikhrata holds a Bachelor’s and a Master’s degree in Civil and Industrial Engineering from Zaporozhye University; a Master’s degree in Civil Engineering from UCLA and a PhD Candidacy in Urban Planning and Transportation from USC.
+Hasan Ikhrata holds a Bachelor’s and a Master’s degree in Civil and Industrial Engineering from Zaporozhye University, a Master’s degree in Civil Engineering from UCLA, and a PhD Candidacy in Urban Planning and Transportation from USC.

 Associate Executive Director / Chief Technical Officer, Institute of Transportation Engineers